 Use these mocktail recipes to create your own non-alcoholic drinks without sacrificing flavor.

-‘Tis the season for preparing traditional family favorites and indulging in sweet holiday treats.
+‘Tis the season for preparing traditional family favorites and indulging in sweet holiday treats, straight through New Year’s.
 In addition to these mouthwatering foods, alcoholic beverages are a source of extra calories and sugar.
 Mocktails may be a better alternative as they could potentially contain fewer calories and grams of sugar than signature cocktails or other drinks.
 Consider: A glass of wine has about 125 calories per standard 5-fluid-ounce serving and a bottle of beer has about 100-175 calories per standard 12-ounce serving.

 While at a holiday party, think about alternating between an alcoholic beverage and a mocktail to cut back on empty calories and alcohol intake.
 Mocktails can be just as flavorful and visually-appealing as an alcoholic drink, especially when served in glassware.
 They can even be enjoyed by the kiddos; simply pour into a fun cup and add a colorful straw.

 Create your own holiday mocktails following these simple steps:

 Flavored sparkling water, sparkling mineral water, club soda and seltzer water are all great calorie- and sugar-free options.

 Most mocktails are made with juice, such as apple, cranberry, grape, grapefruit, orange or pomegranate.
 Opt for 100 percent fruit or vegetable juices and those that are labeled “light” or have “no sugar added” to reduce both calories and sugar.
 Not only does juice contain antioxidants, vitamin C and other nutrients that aid in the maintenance of healthy blood pressure and gums/teeth, but also one cup of juice counts toward your daily fruit servings.
 Flavor can also be added using fruit nectars or brewed teas, like green or peach.